 Office of Health Affairs Issues for Congress.
 The upcoming presidential transition may prove challenging for OHA, which is in the midst of rapid growth.
 It began as the Office of the Chief Medical Officer (CMO) in 2005, and was funded at \$2 million in FY2006.
 As OHA, it grew to a funding level of \$117 million in FY2008.
 Of that amount, \$100 million was in existing programs transferred from elsewhere in the department, principally the BioWatch program, which was transferred from the Science and Technology Directorate.
-OHA plans to use contractors to meet some of the workforce needs associated with its rapid growth (particularly in support of BioWatch), but has also requested FY2009 funding to annualize salaries and expenses for 27 FTEs acquired in FY2008, and for eight new positions, bringing OHA's total positions to 84.
-Four of the requested new positions would be administrative, intended "to enhance the internal control function of [OHA].
-In FY2008, these activities are extremely limited due to lack of personnel and in FY2009 we hope to correct these shortfalls.
-It is imperative that the positions are funded in order to meet GAO standards and Federal regulations and policies associated with contracting, budget formulation, budget execution, and internal controls."102
+OHA uses contractors to meet some of the workforce needs associated with its rapid growth, particularly in support of BioWatch.
+It also requested additional FY2009 funding for new staff positions, partly to strengthen its administrative functions, such as contracting, budget formulation, budget execution, and internal controls.

-In previous fiscal years, Congress has been interested in the effectiveness of OHA programs.
-In FY2008 appropriations, Congress provided funding for the National Academy of Sciences to study the effectiveness of the BioWatch program.
-In the Implementing Recommendations of the 9/11 Commission Act of 2007 (PL-110-53), Congress called on the Comptroller General to evaluate implementation of the NBIC.
+In prior appropriations, Congress has been interested in the effectiveness of OHA programs.
+In FY2008, Congress provided funding for the National Academy of Sciences (NAS) to study the effectiveness of BioWatch.
+In the Implementing Recommendations of the 9/11 Commission Act of 2007 (P.L.
+110-53), Congress called on the Comptroller General to evaluate implementation of NBIS.
 These reviews are pending.
+In its FY2009 recommendation, the House Committee provided BioWatch funding substantially below the request, and expressed concern about OHA's plans to deploy new versions of BioWatch sensing systems.
+The Committee said that until the NAS review is completed, the funding provided would maintain current operations and continued testing of new sensing systems, but that the Committee was to be notified prior to any future BioWatch deployments in new locations.
+The Senate Committee did not discuss BioWatch in its report.